 Some of these differences in aging bodies may be related to differences in the living conditions of blacks and whites.
-In a recent study we examined disparities related to income inequality among blacks and whites.
+In a study we examined disparities related to income inequality among blacks and whites.
 Income inequality has become a hotly debated issue, and our research showed that it affects groups differently.
 Among whites, living in communities with higher income inequality was associated with fewer deaths, whereas among blacks higher income inequality was associated with a higher number of deaths.
 The difference is stark; the data show that higher income inequality is associated with 27-37 more deaths per 100,000 among blacks but with 400-480 fewer deaths per 100,000 among whites.

 We found that racial segregation completely explained the higher death rates among blacks but did little to explain the link between income inequality and deaths among whites.